 Take Notes or Pictures

-Of course, you want to perfect “insta shot”, but that is not what we mean.
+Of course, you want that perfect “insta shot”, but that is not what we mean.
 You will be bombarded with dishes and information about them, and by the end, you will have likely forgotten most of it!
 Taking notes as you go or snapping the dishes can be enough to jog the memory as to what you actually ate.
 You can snap the menus, but remember sometimes these places do not even supply a menu just the dishes as they come out!

 You are paying hundreds of dollars for this, at least have a shot at remembering what you ate!